MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/supply-chain-management-warehouse-only-mode.md

 ## What to do when a message processing is **Failed**?

 The [message processing](../supply-chain-dev/message-processor.md) will retry three times before failing.
 Note that you can use [**Business events**](../../fin-ops-core/dev-itpro/business-events/home-page.md) to be notified about this.
-Follow the [view log](../supply-chain-dev/message-processor.md#view-message-log) information for the **Message processor messages** page and use the information to take the next appropriate action of either moving the message back into  reprocessing (**Queue** option) or **Cancel** the message.
-Typically, data updated must happen before it make sense trying to reprocess the _Failed_ message.
+Follow the [view log](../supply-chain-dev/message-processor.md#view-message-log) information for the **Message processor messages** page and use the information to take the next appropriate action of either moving the message back into reprocessing (**Queue** option), **Cancel** the message, or manually [update the message](#viewing-and-maintaining-shipment-order-messages).
 > [!NOTE]
-> You can as well edit the _Failed_ messages in the [**inbound and outbound shipment order messages**](#inbound-and-outbound-shipment-order-messages) pages.
+> Typically, data updated must happen before it make sense trying to reprocess the _Failed_ message..

 ## Why does my message not get processed, but stays in the _Queued_ state?